Graphic of a white delivery truck in the middle of a gray map of the United States.

 Do you charge sales tax on items shipped out of state?

-This isn’t something to be taken lightly.
-If you have nexus and you don’t collect and remit sales tax as required, you can be held liable for the uncollected tax, plus applicable penalties and interest charges.
+This isn’t something to take lightly.
+If you have nexus and don’t collect and remit sales tax as required, you can be liable for the uncollected tax, plus applicable penalties and interest charges.
 In such instances, the retailer usually ends up paying the sales tax out of pocket; it’s hard to collect sales tax from customers after a sales transaction is complete, and the perils of doing so may offset potential gains.
 Just imagine how a belated request for sales tax would trend on review and social media sites.

 Understanding nexus and sales tax